-If you’re looking for the best place to stay in Ibiza in August, Portinatx is the best option while other Ibiza beaches are overcrowded and busy.
+If you’re looking for the best place to stay in Ibiza in July and August, Portinatx is the best option while other Ibiza beaches are overcrowded and busy.

 There are good accommodation options in Portinatx including self-catering places ideal for families, adults-only accommodations, and budget apartments.

 Stay in Portinatx if You are planning a family holiday, Scuba diving and snorkeling are hobbies, You want to be certain there are all the facilities you need.

 Best places to stay in Portinatx:🔍FIND BEST HOTELS IN PORTINATX

 11. Sant Josep, where to stay in Ibiza for quiet holiday

 If you want a quieter vacation with fewer rowdy clubbers, but retaining the convenience of the larger tourist spots, follow the San Antoni bay around to the coastal resorts of San José, or Sant Josep in Catalan.